Christmas can be one of the most magical, connected times of the year as you celebrate with the people you love.

 However, the lead-up to Christmas can be fraught with added pressures and stress.
 Last-minute shopping, parties, school concerts, work projects, the extra expense, and the preparation of a feast, can leave you feeling burnt out, overwhelmed and stretched in all directions!

 To top it off, when you finally sit around the table on the big day, exhaustion, conflicting ideas and underlying family tensions, can create a perfect environment for tempers to flare.
-Drama and regret sometimes replace peace, joy, and goodwill to all men.
+Drama and regret sometimes replace peace, joy, and goodwill for all men.

 Get along at family events by: